 Today, Jenny, an accomplished British interior designer whose career has taken her all over the world, is the owner of two vividly colored vacation rentals in Todos Santos.
-One, the Hotelito, is a four-roomed B&B built in homage to beloved Mexican architects Luis Barragan and Ricardo Legoretto.
-The other is the vacation home Hacienda de Chilicote, named after an indigenous tree that is leafless for most of the year then bursts into flower in the summer.
+One, the Hotelito, is a four-roomed B&B built in homage to beloved Mexican architects Luis Barragan and Ricardo Legoretto [which closed in April 2023].
+The other is the vacation home Hacienda Hotelito [formerly Chilicote House], named after an indigenous tree that is leafless for most of the year then bursts into flower in the summer.

 Todos Santos, like the tree, is full of surprises.
 A designated pueblo magico, this small town is, Jenny tells us, “a weird mixture of dry semi-barren desert landscape and mesmeric blue seas, an oasis of lush palms and a still vibrant ranchero culture.”
 It’s a location that lends itself perfectly to the eclectic little compound that she has created.

-As a designer for many years in Madrid, London and Los Angeles, she collected an assortment of pieces which you’ll find dotted around the house and hotel, the creations of Tom Dixon, Andre Dubreuil, Herve Van Der Straeten, and many other design luminaries.
+During her many years as a designer in Madrid, London and Los Angeles, she collected an assortment of pieces which you’ll find dotted around the house and hotel, the creations of Tom Dixon, Andre Dubreuil, Herve Van Der Straeten, and many other design luminaries.
 But the spaces are about much more than these treasures.
 They are brought to life by their delightfully friendly and entertaining owner, her team, the rancheros, and of course the animals who live there with them.